EU accuses Apple of antitrust breach over App Store rules

 The EU's investigation, which followed up on a complaint from the popular music-streaming service Spotify, found that fees end up being passed on to consumers.

-A second concern is that that Apple prevents developers from telling users about cheaper payment methods.
+A second EU concern is that Apple prevents developers from telling users about cheaper ways to pay for subscriptions that don’t involve going through an app.

-“Our preliminary finding is that Apple is a gatekeeper to users of iPhones and iPads via the App Store," the EU's competition commissioner, Margrethe Vestager, said in press release.
-“By setting strict rules on the App Store that disadvantage competing music streaming services, Apple deprives users of cheaper music streaming choices and distorts competition."
+Apple rejected the charges, saying it was proud of its role in helping Spotify grow into a music streaming giant.
+The company also noted that Spotify doesn't pay Apple a commission for most of its subscribers.

+“Once again, they want all the benefits of the App Store but don’t think they should have to pay anything for that,” Apple said in a statement.
+"The Commission’s argument on Spotify’s behalf is the opposite of fair competition.”

+“Our concern is that Apple distorts competition in the music streaming market to the benefit of its own music streaming service, Apple Music," she told reporters in Brussels.

+Vestager noted that Apple Music isn't subject to the same rules, which hurts rivals by raising their costs, reducing their profit margins and making them less attractive on the App Store.

-Under EU competition law, companies can be fined a percentage of their annual revenue for breaches, which in Apple's case could run into billions of euros.
+Apple has 12 weeks to respond to the EU's objections.
+Under EU competition law, companies could offer to make changes — Vestager indicated she thought “Apple should end the infringement" and not do anything that would have the same effect.
+Or else, companies could be fined up 10% of their annual revenue for breaches, which in Apple's case could run into billions of euros, since the 27-nation bloc is a trading behemoth of 450 million people.

+Ensuring that Apple operates fairly is an “urgent task with far-reaching implications," Spotify’s head of global affairs and chief Legal Officer Horacio Gutierrez said in a statement.

+The European Commission’s move "is a critical step toward holding Apple accountable for its anticompetitive behavior, ensuring meaningful choice for all consumers and a level playing field for app developers,” Gutierrez said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.